gordonmurray/gordonmurray.github.io/_posts/2023-11-18-WarpStream-Flink-Iceberg-low-cost-logging.md

 - `user_identifier_count` is the count of distinct user identifiers accessing the host in that time window.
 - `window_start` and `window_end` define the one-minute interval over which this aggregation is calculated.

 This output suggests that between 10:00 and 10:01, the host at IP 192.168.1.1 was accessed by 3 distinct user identifiers.
 The fact that these counts are greater than 2 (as per the `HAVING` clause) indicates a relatively high level of activity or possibly different user agents interacting with the same host within that minute, which might be an interesting pattern to investigate further.
+Or it could just be members of a family accessing a popular web site.

-While its great to query the logs here, the table disappears once you close the console.
+While its great to query the logs here, the table disappears once you close the Flink console.

 By default, Kafka or in this case WarpStream won’t store the log data long term either by design.
-You can set up infinite retention, though that will add up in disk space cost when using kafka nodes.
+You can set up infinite retention in Kafka, though that will add up in disk space cost when using kafka nodes.

 ### Apache Iceberg for long term and lost cost storage

-Flink can help out here.
+Flink can help out here too.
 It can read the data from the logs topic and save it to s3 using a table format from Apache Iceberg.
 Apache Iceberg is “is a high-performance format for huge analytic tables.
 Iceberg brings the reliability and simplicity of SQL tables to big data”.

-In short, this means that WarpStream can hold the newest logs as they come in and Flink can copy that data to s3 in a format that is efficient and available to query at any time for any historic queries you might like to run.
+WarpStream will hold the newest logs as they come in and Flink can copy that data to s3 in a format that is efficient and available to query at any time for any historic queries you might like to run.

 In Flink you can create a new Catalog which facilitates the storage to s3 for you.